Spring Safety Tips

 MidAmerican Energy is committed to safety and urges customers to use extra caution when undertaking home improvement projects this spring.
 Here are some important safety tips to always remember.

 - CALL BEFORE YOU DIG: Anytime you plan to dig, whether as part of a construction job or homeowner project (such as putting up a fence or basketball hoop, planting trees or shrubs, installing a pool, building a home addition, deck, etc.) please call your state's one-call system at least 48 hours prior to the excavation – it's a free service, and it is the law.
-In Iowa, call 800-292-8989; in Illinois, 800-892-0123; in South Dakota, 800-781-7474; in Nebraska, 800-331-5666.
-One Call will contact MidAmerican locators, who will mark MidAmerican-owned underground gas and electric utility locations within 48 hours of your call.
+In all states, call 811 to reach the One Call Center.
+One Call Center representatives will contact MidAmerican Energy, and MidAmerican Energy will mark any underground gas and electric facilities we own within 48 hours of your call.
 Customer-owned wires and piping, including those running to grills, yard lights or outbuildings will not be marked.
 The services of a plumbing and heating dealer or qualified private contractor should be sought for locating customer-owned gas piping or electric lines.

 - LOOK UP BEFORE YOU TRIM YOUR TREES: Spring is a popular time for pruning trees.
 Never use a metal ladder near overhead wires or allow trimmers to make contact with a power line.
 If a branch touches a power line, the tree can become energized.
 For your own safety do not trim any tree branches that are close to power lines.
 If power lines are near, call MidAmerican at 888-427-5632, and we'll make it safe for you to do your work.
 Also, be alert if you're on the roof or painting in high places.
 The electric service line that connects to your house could be closer than you think.